mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Generate and verify delivery of a log message

-Any easy way to test that the pipeline is working is to write a test message to Cloud Logging and search for it in Splunk.
+To test the pipeline, write a message to Cloud Logging and search for it in Splunk.
 To inject a test message, run the following command:

 ```
 $ gcloud logging write oteltest "Test message"